Mcilhaggis/accessible-3d-scene-viewer-react/README.md

 To render glTF files as 2.0 version, which renders, meshes, shadings and animations differently.
 - gltf-pipeline

 Once you have your original gltf file, go to the folder it's in and run the following to process and rename the file.
+I think if its already a 2.0 glft file skip this step

 ```
- gltf-pipeline -i src/img/castle_of_loarre/scene.gltf -o dist/assets/gltf/castle.gltf -d
+ gltf-pipeline -i src/img/donut-pre-combine-layers.gltf -o dist/assets/gltf/donut.gltf -d
 ```
 Convert the new gltf file into a jsx file with the following command.
 ```
-npx gltfjsx castle.gltf
+npx gltfjsx donut.gltf
 ```

 ## Wants:
-- Use JSON file to render model and inital positioning
-- Render if there is more than one on the webpage using its repsenctive json file to populate content.
+- Render if there is more than one container on the webpage using its repsective json file to populate content.
 - Click/or tab on an area and use lookAt() to focus in on an area
 - Reduced motion and reduced color scheme considerations
 - A small window with any labelled text that is static at the side of the screen?
+- Insert GLTF model and interact with the different parts of a model

 ## Stretch goals
 - Having a test page for users to test lighting, camera position and scale
 - Convert to Typescript
 - Saturation slider for offering colour contrast controls
-- When rotaing the item have the screen reader read out if new visuals/items are now visible
+- When rotaing the item have the screen reader read out if new visuals/items are now visible (raycasting)

 ## Features
-- Import data (images and controls) from json files
+- Use arrow keys to rotate and scale model
 - Custom built collapsable menu for clickable and tabbable key board interaction
+- Screen reader descriptions added with A11y for each model on screen
+- Interact with model on screen using mouse or keybaord to reveal labels, these are also read by the screen reader
-- Use arrow keys to rotate and scale model
+- Uses JSON file to render model, labels and inital positioning
 - At 200% zoom container and visual are maintained
-- Screen reader descriptions added with A11y for each model on screen
-- - Interact with model on screen using mouse or keybaord to reveal labels, these are also read by the screen reader

 ---

 ## Resources